aws/karpenter-provider-aws/website/content/en/v0.34/tasks/amitasks.md

 linkTitle: "Managing AMIs"
 weight: 10
 description: >
-  Tasks for managing AMIs in Karpenter
+  Task for managing AMIs in Karpenter
 ---

 Understanding how Karpenter assigns AMIs to nodes can help ensure that your workloads will run successfully on those nodes and continue to run if the nodes are upgraded to newer AMIs.
 Below we describe how Karpenter assigns AMIs to nodes when they are first deployed and how newer AMIs are assigned later when nodes are spun up to replace old ones.
-Later, there are tasks that describe the ways that you can intervene to assert control over how AMIs are used by Karpenter for your clusters.
+Later, it describes the options you have to assert control over how AMIs are used by Karpenter for your clusters.

 Features for managing AMIs described here should be considered as part of the larger upgrade policies that you have for your clusters.
 See [How do I upgrade an EKS Cluster with Karpenter]({{< relref "../faq/#how-do-i-upgrade-an-eks-cluster-with-karpenter" >}}) for details on this process.